Package 'coconots'

 A data frame containing the logarithmic, quadratic, and ranked probability scores for each model.

-Time Series of Monthly Counts of Claimants Collecting Wage Loss Benefit for Injuries in the Workplace
+Time Series of Monthly Counts of Claimants Collecting Wage Loss Benefit

 Description